 Sarah was born with small, underdeveloped eyes and cataracts.
 She was completely blind for a few months, even after her initial cataract surgeries.
-Her left eye had glaucoma when she was born, and is totally blind due to a total retinal detachment.
+Her left eye had glaucoma when she was born, and is completely blind due to a total retinal detachment.
 Her right eye developed glaucoma when she was 3 years old, a side-effect of her cataract surgery in infancy.
 We have lost count of all the surgeries and exams under anesthesia over the years.
 Suffice it to say that there have been many!

 Despite her visual impairment, Sarah has had a normal childhood with many activities and hobbies.
 She learned Braille up till she started high school, although she primarily reads large print.
 Sarah is an avid reader, and loves art, including drawing, painting, and creating ceramics.
 She enjoys drama classes and being part of school theatre productions.
 For sports, she did Kempo Karate for several years, and is currently taking ice skating lessons.
-Academics have required a lot of hard work and dedication, resulting in excellent grades in all of her classes.

 About My Eyes